At the Detroit Zoo

-These small frogs have aposematic colorations, which means their bright and contrasting colors indicate toxins to potential predators.
+These small frogs have aposematic coloration, which means their bright and contrasting colors indicate toxins to potential predators.
 In fact, they are considered to be one of Earth’s most poisonous animals.
 Much like the mantellas, their toxins are produced from their diet.

-These frogs were formerly referred to as "poison dart" because indigenous people would rub the tips of their darts on the frog's back, which loads them with poison.
+These frogs were formerly referred to as "poison dart" frogs because indigenous people would rub the tips of their darts on the frog's back, which loads them with poison.